awlobo/custom-modals-obsidian/README.md

 ### Examples
 All examples can be found [here](https://github.com/helloitsian/custom-modals-obsidian/tree/master/examples).
-Simply click on the example your want and then click on "Raw" on the top right.
+Simply click on the example you want and then click on "Raw" on the top right.